ICAZ117/mocside/README.md

 Todo:
-ReAdd delete and edit buttons for courses, and labs
+* ReAdd delete and edit button functionality for courses, and labs
+* adding a course or lab does not open course edit like it should

 * Finish up the grading of student code and returning it to front and save on back end
 * Double Check everything is still working